ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.cameras/README.md

 ![rtsp](img/rtsp.png)

+## How to add a new camera (For developers)
+To add a new camera, you must create a Pull Request on GitHub with the following changes:
+- Add new file into `cameras` folder.
+This is backend to read the single image from the camera.
+- Add GUI file in the `src/src/Types/` folder.
+This is the configuration dialog for the camera
+- Add this dialog in `src/src/Tabs/Cameras.js` file analogical as other cameras are added.
+Only two lines should be added:
+  - Import new configuration dialog like `import RTSPMyCamConfig from '../Types/RTSPMyCam';`
+  - Extend `TYPES` structure with the new camera like `mycam: { Config: RTSPMyCamConfig, name: 'MyCam' },` The attribute name must be the same as the name of the file in the `cameras` folder.

 <!--
 	Placeholder for the next version (at the beginning of the line):
 	### **WORK IN PROGRESS**
 -->

 ## Changelog
+### **WORK IN PROGRESS**
+* (bluefox) Changed widget set name

+### 1.3.0 (2023-09-28)
+* (bluefox) Utilized the new js-controller feature: sendToUI.
+RTSP Streaming works only with js-controller 5.0.13 or higher
+* (bluefox) Implemented a second widget for simple cameras

+### 1.2.3 (2023-09-27)
+* (bluefox) Added WiWiCam MW1 and HiKam cameras

 ### 1.2.2 (2023-07-07)
 * (bluefox) Corrected passwords with exclamation mark